Tinker Bell and the Lost Treasure: Gift of a Friend

+"Gift of a Friend" was released as a promotional single on December 16, 2009.
+A music video was released for the song on September 4, 2009.
+It is performed by American singer and actress Demi Lovato and also appears as a bonus track on her second studio album Here We Go Again and appears on Disneymania 7, a new mix of the song appears on the compilation album Disney Fairies: Faith, Trust, and Pixie Dust.

 Release

 The film premiered at the United Nations Headquarters on October 25, 2009.
 Kiyotaka Akasaka, Under-Secretary-General for Communications and Public Information, named Tinker Bell the "honorary Ambassador of Green" to help promote environmental awareness among children.

-The film was released on DVD and Blu-ray by Walt Disney Home Video in the United States on October 27, 2009. and in the United Kingdom on November 16, 2009.
+The film was released on DVD and Blu-ray by Walt Disney Studios Home Entertainment in the United States on October 27, 2009, and in the United Kingdom on November 16, 2009.
 It debuted on the Disney Channel on November 29, 2009.
 In its first two months of release, DVD sales brought in about $50 million in revenue for 3.25 million units sold.

 Video game

 Disney Fairies: Tinker Bell and the Lost Treasure is an adventure game for the Nintendo DS.
 Like the previous game, the player plays as Tinker Bell in a free-roaming Pixie Hollow, using the touch screen to maneuver the character, move to other maps and play various minigames.
 The player must, for example, touch an arrow on the screen to move to another map or characters to speak to them.
-The touch screen is used in the item repair minigames as well.
+The touchscreen is used in the item repair minigames as well.
 For example, the player must trace the pattern of a groove to clear it or rub the item to clean stains.
 The DS microphone is used to create wind to loosen leaves and petals or blow dust from an item being repaired.
-The highest rank on 'Tinker bell' is Champion of the Craft.
+The highest rank on 'Tinker Bell' is Champion of the Craft.

-Different gameplay mechanics can also be acquired in-game, which require specific use of the touch screen.
+Different gameplay mechanics can also be acquired in-game, which require specific use of the touchscreen.
 These include: